GradeSQL: Test-Time Inference with Outcome Reward Models for Text-to-SQL Generation from Large Language Models: Conclusions

 \section{Conclusions}

-We introduced \textit{GradeSQL}, a framework to synthesize data and train Outcome Reward Models (ORMs) for ranking SQL queries generated by LLMs, addressing the limitations of heuristic strategies such as execution-based Best-of-$N$ and Majority Voting.
-Our study demonstrates that ORMs can be consistently trained across heterogeneous model families, benefit from balanced supervision, and achieve superior performance on the BIRD and Spider benchmarks.
-Furthermore, we show that ORM effectiveness is robust across different values of $N$, scales with stronger generator models, and is influenced by design choices such as training objectives and prompt formulation.
+We introduced \textit{GradeSQL}, a framework for synthesizing data and training Outcome Reward Models (ORMs) for the Text-to-SQL task, enabling the ranking of SQL queries generated by LLMs. \textit{GradeSQL} demonstrates how ORMs can be leveraged as an effective heuristic strategy for Best-of-$N$ (BoN) and as an alternative Test-Time Inference (TTI) approach to execution-based BoN (ex-BoN) and Majority Voting (Maj).

-These findings establish ORMs as a principled and semantically aligned mechanism for candidate selection in Text-to-SQL.
-Importantly, we observe diminishing returns when scaling ORM size, suggesting that lightweight verifiers are sufficient for practical deployment.
-While our evaluation is limited to two benchmarks, the results highlight the potential of ORM-based selection as a reliable and generalizable alternative to surface-level heuristics.
-Future work should extend this approach to diverse domains and languages, and explore integration with reinforcement learning and causal verification methods.
+Our study shows that ORMs can be consistently trained across heterogeneous model families, benefit from low-scale yet balanced datasets, and achieve competitive performance on the BIRD and Spider benchmarks compared to ex-BoN and Maj for test-time inference.
+Moreover, ORM effectiveness remains robust across different values of $N$, scales with stronger generator models, and is influenced by design choices such as training objectives and prompt formulation.

-In conclusion, \textit{GradeSQL} grounds SQL candidate ranking in semantically meaningful signals rather than heuristics, providing a stronger foundation for robust and trustworthy Text-to-SQL systems.
+These findings indicate that ORMs provide an effective and semantically aligned mechanism for candidate selection in Text-to-SQL.
+We also observe diminishing returns when increasing ORM size, suggesting that lightweight verifiers are sufficient for practical deployment.